skipperkongen/declarative-cartography/sql_wiki/k_gridcells.md

 -- 7.8 ms per record
 ```

-What is the time to compute cells that intersect more than K=16 records?
+What is the time to compute cells that intersect more than K=16 records, cell-size 100?

 ```sql
 SELECT